Pacific koel: Taxonomy

+In Australia, it is also known as the rain bird or stormbird.

+Description

+The Pacific Koel can be identified by its black plumage, often tinted with blue and green, and red eyes.
+The species is sexually dimorphic: the female has brown plumage along the back with white spots and the underbelly is often cream coloured with fine black stripes.
+Young birds resemble the female but have dark eyes.

 Distribution and habitat

-The Pacific koel is found in forest, woodland, plantations and gardens from Wallacea east to the Solomon Islands and south to northern and eastern Australia.
+It is found in forest, woodland, plantations and gardens from Wallacea east to the Solomon Islands and south to northern and eastern Australia.
 The Pacific koel has not been rated by IUCN, but the Australian Koel (here included in the Pacific koel) is considered to be of Least Concern.

-Behaviour
+Behaviours

 The Pacific koel is a brood parasite.
 In Australia, their hosts are mainly large honeyeaters (especially noisy friarbirds and red wattlebirds).
 Unlike in other parasitic cuckoos, the young do not attempt to kill the host chicks.
 This trait is shared with the channel-billed cuckoo, which – as in the Pacific koel – are largely frugivorous as adults.
 A study of vocalization noted that the duetting behaviour may indicate the possibility of short-term pair-bonding in its otherwise polygynous mating system.

-Identification

-The Pacific Koel can be identified by its black plumage, often tinted with blue and green, and red eye.
-Like most animals the Pacific Koel is subject to Sexual dimorphism as its females sport brown plumage along their back with white spots and their underbellies are often cream coloured with fine black stripes.
-While young birds resemble the female they have dark eyes.
+In Australia, the presence of the species is regarded as a sign of the arrival of spring and the rainy season.
+It is also viewed as a nuisance due to the males' incessant calling throughout the day and night.
+The calls indicate the start of breeding season and males would call repeatedly to mark their territory or communicate their availability to other females.